 What quality of education will I receive at PCC?

 PCC administration and faculty constantly strive to provide an education that will fully prepare you for your chosen field and exceed the quality of preparation required by your future employers.
-You will be required to complete 128 credit hours to earn a four-year degree, with a “C” required in all courses in your major field and a “B” required in some specific courses.
-Degree requirements include competencies in general education core classes (Bible, English, history, physical education, science/mathematics, social studies, and speech) as well as specialized courses for your major.
+You will be required to complete 120 credit hours to earn a four-year degree, with a “C-” required in all courses in your major field and a “B-” required in some specific courses.
+Degree requirements include competencies in general education core classes (Bible, English, history, science, mathematics, social sciences, and speech) as well as specialized courses for your major.

 The academic experience of our faculty, including advanced degrees and in-field experience, are also carefully considered to provide you with the best education possible.
 Our faculty members are spiritually committed and demonstrate a strong desire to help students excel academically.
 Students find that PCC’s caring faculty members are a constant encouragement for their academic progress.